Forklift Licence in South Australia: Your Complete Guide

 • Learner materials

-• PPE rental
+• PPE hire (if required)

-• Travel surcharges
+• Travel surcharges (for on-site courses)

-Licence Renewal Process (South Australia) (Changes for 2024)
+Licence Renewal Process (South Australia)

 Adelaide vs Other States: Key Differences